Application for Admission - Transfer Student Instructions

 A student who has attended a college or university following graduation from high school and has attempted college credits by the application deadline is considered a TRANSFER APPLICANT.
 Transfer applicants must submit an official transcript from EACH institution attended - even if only for one course.
 Official transcripts for college credits earned while still in high school must be sent directly from the institution through which those credits were earned.
 Applicants with fewer than 15 non-basic skills credits completed at the time of application must also submit official high school transcripts (or high school equivalency test [GED] scores and high school transcripts for years attended) and SAT or ACT scores if applying to a major requiring math readiness.
 Students who have earned 15 or more credits but have NOT received an associate's degree at the time of application must also include a copy of high school diploma (or GED certificate).

 The required documentation for transfer applicants includes:

 - $50 application fee

-- Official high school transcripts or GED results and SAT/ACT scores for non-test-optional majors for applicants with fewer than 15 college credits)
+- Official high school transcripts or GED results and SAT/ACT scores for non-test-optional majors for applicants with fewer than 15 earned college credits

 * Please note: If you have graduated from high school and are currently in your first semester of college, you are considered a transfer student and must file the TRANSFER APPLICATION.